 We’ve been putting together some of our favorite inspirational travel quotes as we continue to travel the world and experience new places and things abroad.

-What follows is a complete collection of 140 of the best travel quotes, complete with adventure travel quotes from famous figures like Mark Twain and Anthony Bourdain.
+What follows is a complete collection of 146 of the best travel quotes, complete with adventure travel quotes from famous figures like Anthony Bourdain, John Muir, and Mark Twain.

 Warning: some of these quotes may give you the travel itch!
 In any case, I hope you’ll find some of these short travel quotes inspirational for your own journey!